When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

-It reaches a height of 3 to 5 feet at maturity.
+It reaches a height of three to five feet at maturity.
 Use it for loose hedging along walkways, fences, and property perimeters.

 Place it in the back of beds with bulbs and perennials in the foreground.

-Find ‘Mount Airy’ starter plants now from WOD via Amazon in 2 1/2-inch pots.
+Find ‘Mount Airy’ starter plants from Fast Growing Trees.

 22. Japanese Camellia